 According to the commercial profile

-Each business has a client to which they direct it, and based on this.
+Each business has a type of client to which it is directed, and based on this, it is classified into:

 We can classify it into:

 - B2B (Business-to-Busines): These are companies whose clients are other companies or businesses.
 For example, a building material store whose target audience are interior designers or architects.

 These are companies that sell straight to the final consumers of the product or service.

 It’s one of the most common and there are thousands of examples of this.